 - Prove your financial know-how – If you have a track record of being financially stable and a good credit rating, the underwriters for your life insurance may view your temporary unemployment more favorably.
 Your Quotacy agent can include records from your savings or investment accounts to bolster your application.

 - Apply for less coverage and buy more later when you’re employed – Applying for a lower coverage amount while you’re unemployed makes sense.
 Once your income increases, buy more coverage.
 It’s better to have some coverage than none at all.
-Learn more about laddering (owning multiple life insurance policies) here.
+Learn more about laddering (owning multiple life insurance policies) here on purchasing multiple life insurance policies.

 The big 5-0